 By participating in a year-long internship, our LCC interns build skills that can transfer to their future work culture while exploring their own identities.
-Through this internship commitment, students expand their capacity in the areas of: group collaboration, public speaking, research, and creating relevant solutions to community needs.
+Through this internship commitment, students expand their capacity in the areas of: group collaboration, public speaking, collecting oral histories, and creating relevant solutions to community needs.

 Interns dedicate 10 hours per week for 12 weeks per semester.
 Interns can receive compensation and/or academic credit.
 UIC students with a Freshman - Junior academic standing preferred.

 Federal Work Study and DACA students are encouraged to apply.

 We hope students can take advantage of this unique and successful program!

 Latinx Foodways: Stories and Recipes Linking Social and Environmental Justice Project

 The Fall 2021-Spring 2022 internship cohort is focused on the Latinx Foodways: Stories and Recipes Linking Social and Environmental Justice Project, which is an extension of the Climates of Inequality: Stories of Environmental Justice exhibition created in 2018 by the UIC Latino Cultural Center in partnership with the Humanities Action Lab (HAL).

 The primary goal of Latinx Foodways oral history project is to collect stories and recipes from community members to tease out the relationship between environmental/climate justice with food traditions & cultural identity, land & food justice, im/migration, labor, health & COVID-19.